What is Rolling, its Operations, Types, & How it Works?

 Three-High Rolling Mill

-The machine is designed to roll both forward and reverse, which is ideal for metal reduction and uniformity of the material.
+The machine is designed to roll both forward and in reverse, which is ideal for metal reduction and uniformity of the material.

 Four-High Rolling Mill